 Dine on the same side of the river, near the monastery, at the foot of the Ponti di Don Luis I Bridge.
 Enjoy the beautiful views of the River Duero and the city, as well as a wonderful cozy atmosphere, created not only by the interior of the restaurant, but also the well-coordinated work of the staff.
 The menu is very diverse, but special attention should be paid to fish and seafood dishes, with original sauces and interesting variations of national dishes from the chef.

-Today you will have the opportunity to visit one of the most picturesque botanical gardens of the city, then you will visit two fascinating museums, and at the end of the evening you will move to the next equally interesting city - the Himarains!
+Today you will have the opportunity to visit one of the city's most picturesque botanical gardens, then visit two fascinating museums and at the end of the evening you will move on to the next equally interesting city, Guimarães!

 Start your morning with Café Piolho, which has a rich history, especially the famous Francesinha dish - a sandwich with cheese, meat and ham in sauce.
 Menu in three languages (Portuguese, English and French).
 The portions are huge.
 The cafe is open from 7am to 4am.